purpleorangegames/Thea2BepInExHarmonyPatches/README.md

 + /BepInEx/patchers/NoCardCloningPrePatcher.dll : A fix to be able to use Harmony on the method for checking card cost

++ /BepInEx/patchers/RemoveCampResourcesRestriction.dll : Remove camp and settlement resource restrictions for better cooperative multiplayer
+This can be exploited because two or more groups can haverst the same resource, I will see if I can restrict it later

 ### Default files: